Bainbridge, Indiana

 Bainbridge is a town in Monroe Township, Putnam County, in the U.S. state of Indiana.
-The population was 746 at the 2010 census.
+The population is 684 as of the 2020 census.

 History

 Bainbridge was laid out in 1831.
 This town was named after the prominent war hero of the time, William Bainbridge.
 A post office has been in operation at Bainbridge since 1835.
 The town was incorporated in 1847.
+The nearby National Natural Landmark of Big Walnut Creek was designated in 1985.